jnoh/jnoh.net/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---

-# jnoh.net
+# jnoh.net: a place to put my thoughts

-a place to put my thoughts
+Writing, organizing and linking, is the act of thinking.
+This is a notebook that encourages these things with expressed hope that it results in increased clarity of thinking.

 ---